OpenNyAI/Jugalbandi-Manager/docs/building-with-jugalbandi/technical-guide/tutorials/quickstart.md

 $ python3 -m http.server 5000
 ```

-6. Start a new shell session and start loophole tunnel for port 5000 on your system
+6. Start a new shell session and start tunnel for port 5000 on your system

    - For **Loophole**, use the following command:
      ```bash